 - Revenue

-They provide for state and local governments to fund projects like building stuff - roads, bridges, etc. These are attractive to high tax bracket folks because they are except from federal income tax on the interest the bonds pay.
-As an added benefit, if the municipal bond is withing your state, it could be exempt from state and local income tax.
+They provide for state and local governments to fund projects like building stuff – roads, bridges, etc. These are attractive to high tax bracket folks because they are exempt from federal income tax on the interest the bonds pay.
+As an added benefit, if the municipal bond is within your state, it could be exempt from state and local income tax.

-What does Orman do with the rest of her money?
-Solomon asked, and was told: “Save it and build it in municipal bonds.
-I buy zero-coupon municipal bonds, and all the bonds I buy are triple-A-rated and insured so that even if the city goes under, I get my money.
-I take a little lower interest rate to make sure my bonds are 100 percent safe and sound. “ Source
+A popular and wealthy, saving and investing teacher invests in Municipal Bonds.
+This person buys zero-coupon municipal bonds, and all the bonds are triple-A-rated and insured so that even if the city goes under, this person gets their money.
+She takes a little lower interest rate to make sure the bonds are 100 percent safe and sound.

 Corporate Bonds include, well: